jackkershaw/my-coding-progress/Coding journey so far.md

  - 31st March: Back to it, bit rusty after a break, need to get back to an hour a day.
 Working on City Skyline CSS, finished. up to step 8 on magazine.
  - 1 April: Finished Freecodecamp magazine from step 8,  and did the CSS Grid game [here](https://cssgridgarden.com/).
 Also working on product page, up to required values - next need to work on css to make it look better.
  - 13 April: rusty after easter break, return to an hour a day to keep on top of knowledge.
 Working on finishing CSS of product page for 4 hours.
 Then spent an hour on finishing the next project: the ferris wheel.
 Spent half an hour getting up to step 13 of penguin css.
- - 14 april: Finished CSS Penguin in 2.5 hours and edited snippets and gists in snippetslab and github gists.
+ - 14 April: Finished CSS Penguin in 2.5 hours and edited snippets and gists in snippetslab and github gists.
- - 15 april: portfolio project
+ - 15 April: Working on portfolio project for 1.5 hours
+ - 16 April:
  - Next: see todoist FAC Projects

 See notes so far: